J-The-Fox/Game-Dev-Club/README.md

 ### Installation Of Libraries And Frameworks

 SDL2 Installation:

-> To Install SDL2, Go To https://github.com/libsdl-org/SDL/releases/tag/release-2.24.1 And Download The Correct Format For Your System.
+> To Install SDL2, Go [Here](https://github.com/libsdl-org/SDL/releases/tag/release-2.24.1) And Download The Correct Format For Your System.

 On MacOSX Systems:

 - Install The SDL Framework By Adding It The /Library/Frameworks Folder.
 If You Don't Have The Permissions, You Can Instead Install It To /Users/Your_User/Library/Frameworks Folder.
 If The Folder Does Not Exist, Add It And Then Move The SDL2 Folder There

 You Can Alternatively Install It Via Homebrew If You Have It Installed By Using The Commands

 ```sh
 brew install SDL2
 brew install SDL2_image